Chlamydia: Home Remedies, Causes, Symptoms, And Prevention

 Image: Shutterstock

 Garlic contains active compounds such as allicin which is known to have antibacterial and anti-inflammatory effects (6).
-Garlic when crushed or chopped and left for 10 minutes lets the enzymes form the antibacterial allicin.
-Garlic also has proven antifungal properties and has been shown to be effective against yeast infection that might be beneficial during antibiotic treatment for chlamydia as antibiotics increase the risk of yeast infections.
+When garlic is crushed or chopped and left for 10 minutes, it allows enzymes to form the antibacterial allicin.
+With its proven antifungal properties, garlic is considered one of the effective home remedies for yeast infections.
+It might help manage discomfort caused by chlamydia.

 • Echinacea